Pricing Options: Strike, Premium and Pricing Factors

 The value of equity options is derived from the value of their underlying securities, and the market price for options will rise or decline based on the related securities’ performance.
 There are a number of elements to consider with options.

-The Strike Price
+What are Strike Price Options?

 The strike price for an option is the price at which the underlying asset is bought or sold if the option is exercised.
 The relationship between the strike price and the actual price of a stock determines, in the unique language of options, whether the option is in-the-money, at-the-money or out-of-the-money.